Insect Pest Control

 Your technician will usually undertake an industrial strength Fipronil treatment, with bait if necessary.
-Depending on the situation a Killgerid powder may also be dispatched along a trail to ensure ant entire colony is controlled.
-Generally one treatment is needed, however larger infestations can require two.
+Depending on the situation, a Killgerid powder may also be dispatched along a trail to ensure the ant entire colony is controlled.
+Generally only one treatment is needed, however, larger infestations can require two.

 Cockroach Pest Control

-Of the 4,000 different species worldwide the United Kingdom commonly has two species that infest, the Oriental cockroach (Blatta Orientalis) and the German cockroach (Blatta Germanica).
-Apart from being undesirable they also spread disease as they move from faeces to food indiscriminately.
-As well as food they feed on anything from paper to vomit and faeces (human or their own).
+Of the 4,000 different species worldwide, the United Kingdom commonly has two species that infest - the Oriental cockroach (Blatta Orientalis) and the German cockroach (Blatta Germanica).
+Not only undesirable, they also spread disease as they move from faeces to food indiscriminately.
+They will in fact also feed on anything from paper to vomit and faeces (human or their own).

 The second visit will focus on the areas where traps have shown the infestation originates.
-We use growth-regulating chemicals so the cockroaches cannot reproduce.
+We use growth-regulating chemicals so that the cockroaches cannot reproduce.
 A crack and crevice treatment will also be applied using powder for electrical sockets.
-Finally once again a ULV treatment will be applied.
+Finally, once again, a ULV treatment will be applied.

 The most common flea in the United Kingdom is the Ctenocephalides Felis, otherwise known as the cat flea.
 Other fleas include the dog flea (Ctenocephalides Canis) and the human flea (Pulex Irritans).
-Each have a preferred sort of blood, such as your cat or dogs, but are happy to eat human if the they can’t be found.
+Each have a preferred sort of blood, such as cats or dogs, but are happy to eat a human if the they cannot be found.

-The entire house will need a good hoover to try and reduce the eggs scattered around the house, you can do this or our pest technician will be happy to.
-Finally a bendiocarb spray will be used in the contaminated areas identified.
+The entire house will need a good hoover to try and reduce the eggs scattered around the house.
+Either you can do this, or our pest technician will be happy to help.
+Finally, a bendiocarb spray will be used in the contaminated areas identified.
 Your pet must be kept clear of the house for 4 hours after treatment or until any sprays are dry.
 Finally we recommend a ULV in specific areas to flush out fleas into the treated areas.
-Due to the egg stage life cycle of fleas two treatments may be necessary, however we generally only need one to get the job done!
+Due to the egg stage life cycle of fleas, two treatments may be necessary, however we generally only need one to get the job done!